tlambert03/MOSAICpy/README.rst

 |

-*NOTE: this is very much a work in progress and is not ready for routine use.
-There are many broken imports, and residual llspy references still.*
+*NOTE: this is very much a work in progress...
+It is broken in many ways and you should probably not waste your time on it*

 Basic Idea